Sharp threshold for two-dimensional majority dynamics percolation: Influence and space-pivotality

 Furthermore, if $p$ varies in a compact subset of $(0,1)$, the value of $\epsilon$ and $\useconstant{c:piv}$ can be chosen to be uniformly positive and bounded. \end{prop}

 \begin{proof} Observe first that $|\partial B(x,3\epsilon \log n)| \leq 24 \epsilon \log n +8$.

-Fix a configuration $\mathscr{P}^{k}$ in $E(\epsilon)^{c}$ and assume that the presence of the clock ringing $(x,s)$ is pivotal.
-This can happen in two ways: first, it might be that adding the clock ringing allows us to obtain a crossing, while, with the removal of such clock ringing, no open crossings exist.
-The second possibility is the opposite: the addition of the clock ringing prevents the existence of a crossing, while its removal implies on the presence of a crossing.
+Fix a configuration $\mathscr{P}^{k}$ in $E(\epsilon)^{c}$ and assume that the presence of the clock tick $(x,s)$ is pivotal.
+This can happen in two ways: first, it might be that adding the clock tick allows us to obtain a crossing, while, with the removal of such clock tick, no open crossings exist.
+The second possibility is the opposite: the addition of the clock tick prevents the existence of a crossing, while its removal implies on the presence of a crossing.
 We will consider only the first case, since the second can be treated similarly.

-When the clock ringing is present in the configuration (which we can assure by paying a finite multiplicative factor of $k$ in the probabilities), all possible crossings of the square $R_{n}$ intersect the cone of light $C_{k,t}^{\rightarrow}(x)$.
-In particular, since the clock ringing is pivotal and we are in the event $E(\epsilon)^{c}$, these crossings necessarily intersect the box $B(x, 3\epsilon \log n)$.
-Hence, if we declare all vertices in $\partial B(x,3\epsilon \log n)$ as closed at time zero, no crossing can be found at time $t$. \emph{This is because closed nearest-neighbor cycles are stable in the majority dynamics}.
+When the clock tick is present in the configuration (which we can assure by paying a finite multiplicative factor of $k$ in the probabilities), all possible crossings of the square $R_{n}$ intersect the cone of light $C_{k,t}^{\rightarrow}(x)$.
+In particular, since the clock tick is pivotal and we are in the event $E(\epsilon)^{c}$, these crossings necessarily intersect the box $B(x, 3\epsilon \log n)$.
+Hence, if we declare all vertices in $\partial B(x,3\epsilon \log n)$ as closed at time zero, no crossing can be found at time $t$. \emph{This is because ``monochromatic'' nearest-neighbor cycles are stable in the majority dynamics}.
 Every vertex in a ``monochromatic'' cycle is surrounded by at least two neighbors of the same opinion, and therefore its opinion remains forever unchanged.
+This defines a $2^{|\partial B(x,3\epsilon \log n)|}$-to-one map of the initial configurations.

 We now proceed by successively changing each entry in~$(\eta_0(y))_{y\in\partial B(x,3\epsilon \log n)}$ which is one to zero.
 After all changes are performed, we obtain a configuration that has no crossing at time $t$.
 In particular, at some step, one of the entries of~$(\eta_0(y))_{y\in\partial B(x,3\epsilon \log n)}$ is space-pivotal for the configuration.
 Since in order to perform each of these changes we need to pay a multiplicative factor in the probabilities that is bounded from above by $\left(p \wedge (1-p) \right)^{-1}$, we can estimate